transferwise/prometheus-envoy-dashboards/README.md

 aggregate across multiple instances of the same service.
 You cannot do that with summaries since e.g. avg(99th %ile) across multiple instances is completely meaningless.

-The choices were to either have various tiers of statsd reciever performing the summary at the different aggregation levels we want (per instance, per source service, per destination service, and every combination of the above) or to give up and use histograms which do allow aggregation.
+The choices were to either have various tiers of statsd receiver performing the summary at the different aggregation levels we want (per instance, per source service, per destination service, and every combination of the above) or to give up and use histograms which do allow aggregation.
 The big downside of histograms is that granularity is limited to your buckets.
 As long as you